Words in italic type have been added for clarity. They are not found in the original Hebrew or Aramaic.

 Nehemiah 8:1 Now all the people gathered together as one man in the open square that was in front of the Water Gate; and they told Ezra the scribe to bring the Book of the Law of Moses, which the Lord (Yᵊhōvâ) had commanded Israel.

-• Note: The Hebrew word for “one” is ‘eḥāḏ H259.
-It is critical to get the full understanding of this word.
-It is defined as “one” as in the number one, but it is always used in the sense of unity – ie “all the people as one.”
-The reason this is important to understand is that it is the same Hebrew word used in Deuteronomy 6:4 “Hear, O Israel: The Lord our God, the Lord is one!”
+- Note: The Hebrew word for “one” is ‘eḥāḏ H259.
+It is critical to get a full understanding of this word.
+It is defined as “one” (as in the number one), BUT it is always and only used in the sense of unity – ie “all the people are as one.”
+The reason for this importance is that it is the identical Hebrew word used in Deuteronomy 6:4 “Hear, O Israel: The Lord our God, the Lord is one!”

-While Deuteronomy 6:4 is used to argue against the Trinity, it actually defends the Trinity as being “One”.
+While Deuteronomy 6:4 is used to argue against the Trinity, it actually defends the Trinity as being and acting in unity as “One”; one in character, one in agreement, and one in purpose.

-• The first day of the seventh month is the Feast of Trumpets and the beginning of the High Holy Days.
+- The first day of the seventh month is the Feast of Trumpets and the beginning of the ten High Holy Days.

 Then all the people answered, “Amen, Amen!” while lifting up their hands.
 And they bowed their heads and worshiped the Lord (Yᵊhōvâ) with their faces to the ground.